ENERGY AND LAND USE LITIGATION

 CESSATION OF OPERATION CLAIMS

 Obtained favorable judgment for an oil and gas production company against a landowner that locked the client out of its oil and gas lease claiming that the lease had expired for cessation of operations.
-After several days of trial, the Court entered judgment that the oil and gas lease had not expired, issued a permanent injunction prohibiting landowner from further interfering with clients access and operations, and awarded client over $160,000 in attorneys fees.
+After several days of trial, the court entered judgment that the oil and gas lease had not expired, issued a permanent injunction prohibiting landowner from further interfering with client access and operations, and awarded client over $160,000 in attorneys fees.

 The attorneys at Zabel Freeman have handled well over one thousand commissioners hearings to acquire permanent and temporary easements on behalf of numerous common carriers and gas utilities and gas corporations.

 Obtained favorable settlements in two international arbitrations involving a proposed $1.5 billion LNG project in Mexico, one under the American Arbitration Association Rules involving a London-based company.
 And the other under the International Centre for Dispute Resolution rules involving a Mexico-based company.
 Zabel Freeman has handled and successfully resolved oil and gas arbitration proceedings involving oil and gas properties in Equatorial Guinea, Gabon, Egypt and Australia, under the American Arbitration Association, International Centre for Dispute Resolution and other arbitration rules in the Houston area.
 We extend our legal experiences to serve clients of all types and sizes.